ibm-cloud-docs/Cloudant/offerings/audit.md

 When contacting support, be sure to include:

 - The {{site.data.keyword.cloudant_short_notm}} account the request relates to.
-- The timeframe for audit logs (must not be more than on calendar month).
+- The timeframe for audit logs (must not be more than one calendar month).
 - Any specific databases, documents, or principals of interest.